 For instance, as you get older, you perceive life differently.
 Life goes so fast, friends and family pass away…. sometimes you just need to stop and pay attention to ‘all the’ blessings that surround you.
 This makes for a better overall attitude that will open your heart to gratefulness.

 With that said, taking to stop and reflect is challenging.
 When you are running on the hamster wheel of life, it’s hard to slow down.
+Spend time with your dog or take time to go for more walks.
+Whatever you do it’s good for us to slow it down.
 If we can come to a grinding halt to take a breath to be thankful for your blessings, we all would be happier.

 By being mindful for really mundane things such as holding a warm cup of coffee between your hands in the morning or standing in the shower relaxed as the hot water pours over your body is an ideal time to say “thank you.”
 Making time to reflect and be grateful is a healthy habit.
 Creating a mindful home makes this process easier and enjoyable.